codegaze/codegaze.github.io/_posts/2016-01-09-a-jekyll-workflow-with-gulp.md

 **Important For Windows users:** You need to replace in the build-jekyll task the 'jekyll' string with the path of your jekyll.bat.
 In my case it was in the `C:\Ruby22-x64\bin` so I changed this code to:

+**01/10/2016 Update:** As [Ron Dyar](https://talk.jekyllrb.com/t/jekyll-workflow-with-gulp-tutorial/1752/2?u=codegaze) commented, in some Windows OS cases a jekyll.bat is enough, without the path.
+You can try both and see which one works for you.

 {% highlight javascript %}

 // Rebuild Jekyll